DevEnv-94/monitoring_project/README.md

 domain=  # Your domain name, for example you can get it here https://www.namecheap.com or use something free like https://sslip.io or https://nip.io . (without www subdomain) backup_user= # In this case without any adjustment of project you should use same user which you used on [node] section.

-#NB: domain names on node and prometheus sections have to be different but you can use on [prometheus] section your [node] domain with additional subdomain for example [grafana.yourdomain.com]
+#NB: Domain names on node and prometheus sections have to be different but you can use on [prometheus] section your [node] domain with additional subdomain for example [grafana.yourdomain.com]
 ```